stephanel/daily-bytes/system-design/books-store/README.md

               |--data
 ```

+### Environment Variables

+- `OTEL_EXPORTER_OTPL_ENDPOINT`:  endpoint of the OpenTelemetry collector (default value: http://localhost:4317)
+- `OTEL_SERVICE_NAME`: name of the application that sends the collected data. :warning: FIXME: should it be moved to application settings?

 ### Application Settings

-- **Database connection strings**: use the database, the users and the password respectively assigned to the environment variables `POSTGRES_MULTIPLE_DATABASES` and `POSTGRES_PASSWORD` in docker compose file `.docker/postgres-docker-compose.yml`.
+- `ConnectionStrings:BooksDatabaseConnectionString`: use the database, the users and the password respectively assigned to the environment variables `POSTGRES_MULTIPLE_DATABASES` and `POSTGRES_PASSWORD` in docker compose file `.docker/postgres-docker-compose.yml`.

 ### Run Applications